 And if these are the sorts of reasons teachers are abandoning ship in droves, this is surely a savage indictment of the profession, and something of which we should be collectively ashamed.
 This kind of attrition can be ill afforded – training and recruitment surely outweigh the costs of retention?
 It’s all very well Michael Gove wringing his hands, but if we’re forcing decent teachers out, this is something which needs to be urgently addressed.
-Gove does at least accept some responsibility for this saying, ”The Government must take responsibility for driving so many experienced professionals out of the classroom by tying their hands in red tape and watering down their powers to keep order.”
+Gove does at least help himself to a large potion of blame saying, ”The Government must take responsibility for driving so many experienced professionals out of the classroom by tying their hands in red tape and watering down their powers to keep order.”
 Quite so, except that this was an attack on Labour back in 2010!

 It seems that the pressure on new teachers to be ‘outstanding’ immediately is enormous and that those who struggle in the early years are all too often chewed up and spat out rather than nurtured and supported.
 Speaking for myself, I was an atrocious teacher in my first few years; I can’t look back on the bewildering array of all the things I had no idea about without wincing.
 These days I consider myself to be an at least halfway decent teacher but it took me at least 5 years to get to that point.
 I had a pretty rubbish experience as a trainee and NQT and put a fair amount of effort into leaving teaching.
 I spent a year as a supply teacher before landing a job in a school which promptly went into Special Measures.
 Thankfully, causation is not the same as correlation, and this was the first time in my career that I really felt that anyone was investing anything in my development as a teacher.
 It was a slow process, but this was the start of my journey towards being good at what I do.